All health department COVID vaccination appointments taken; state working with pharmacies to distribute

 Every available appointment to get a COVID-19 vaccine through a county health department is now taken, Alabama Department of Public Health officials announced Wednesday.

-“At present there are no more appointments available at county health departments,” states a Wednesday update on the state health department’s website.
+“At present there are no more appointments available at county health departments,” was the message on the state health department’s website.

 People can still call the state vaccine hotline and be put on a waiting list for a shot, Dr. Karen Landers, an assistant state health officer, said Thursday.